top of page

 Office Hours

-Wednesday 3:30 PM - 5:30 PM (In-Person North or Remote)
+Monday and Wednesday - 4:00 PM - 5:30 PM

 Office hours help students seek clarification and support on assignments, discussions, lectures, and projects.
 Office hours are not, however, a substitute for missed classes.
 Though these are my official office hours, the remote environment affords me much additional flexibility throughout the week; if these hours do not work, please contact me, and I would be happy to accommodate you at a different time.